 Stroke Information and Overview

 Stroke, also called brain attack, occurs when the blood supply to the brain is blocked.
-Stroke is an emergency and should be treated rapidly at a primary stroke center like Barnes-Jewish.
+Stroke is an emergency and should be treated rapidly at a Comprehensive Stroke Center stroke center like Barnes-Jewish.
 The lack of blood supply results in brain cell death and loss of brain function.
 Without a constant supply of oxygen and nutrients to the brain, cells will begin to die after just a few minutes.
 Brain cell death leads to a loss of brain function; possible impairments with movement, speech, thinking, memory and other bodily functions; paralysis; or even death.

 Stroke is the fourth leading cause of death, ranking behind diseases of the heart, lungs, and all forms of cancer.
 According to the National Stroke Association, strokes kill more than 137,000 Americans each year.